 SiGN-SSM is open source gene network estimation software able to run in parallel on PCs and massively parallel supercomputers.
 The software estimates a state space model (SSM), that is a statistical dynamic model suitable for analyzing short time and/or replicated time series gene expression profiles.
 SiGN-SSM implements a novel parameter constraint effective to stabilize the estimated models.
 Also, by using a supercomputer, it is able to determine the gene network structure by the statistical permutation test in a practical time.
 SiGN-SSM is applicable not only to analyzing temporal regulatory dependencies between genes, but also to extracting the differentially regulated genes from time series expression profiles.

 SiGN-SSM is distributed under GNU AFFERO GENERAL PUBLIC LICENCE (GNU AGPL) version 3.
 The pre-compile binaries for Linux (x86-64), MS Windows, and Mac OS X are also available in addition to the source code.
 The pre-installed binaries are available on the Human Genome Center (HGC) supercomputer system and the Japanese flagship supercomputer "K computer" .
-Some functions including statistical permutation test are available only on these supercomputers.

 The main paper describing SiGN-SSM is Tamada et al. (2011) in REFERENCE below.
 Please cite this if you want to refer to SiGN-SSM in your publication, etc. The mathematical details are described in Hirose et al. (2008) and Yamaguchi et al. (2008) .